 Day 2: Use Encryption

-Data is increasingly becoming a commodity, its value to a business will ultimately depend on its use but the cost of unauthorised access will always have a negative impact on business.
-Ensuring that savvy cyber-criminals can’t access it will not only improve peace of mind but is best practice for all organisations.
+Data is increasingly becoming a commodity, its value to a business will ultimately depend on its use but the cost of unauthorized access will always have a negative impact on business.
+Ensuring that savvy cyber-criminals can’t access it will not only improve peace of mind but is best practice for all organizations.
 Encryption is a great method of ensuring that even if data does fall into the wrong hands, it cannot be accessed or used.